• Skip to primary navigation

 Easy Lard-Free Tamales

-If you’re wanting to make tamales at home but are short on time, this Instant Pot Tamales recipe is for you!
+If you’re wanting to make tamales at home but are short on time, this Instant Pot tamales recipe without lard is for you!

 Ingredient Notes